googleapis/google-cloud-ruby/README.md

 This library follows [Semantic Versioning](http://semver.org/).

 Please note it is currently under active development.
 Any release versioned 0.x.y is subject to backwards incompatible changes at any time.

+**GA**: Libraries defined at the GA (general availability) quality level are stable.
+The code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against GA libraries are addressed with the highest priority.

+Please note that the auto-generated portions of the GA libraries (the ones in modules such as `v1` or `v2`) are considered to be of **Beta** quality, even if the libraries that wrap them are GA.

 **Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
 We will address issues and requests with a higher priority.